chaoshengggg/NBA-Analytics/README.md

 ## Findings
-### Relationship between NBA Player's Weight and Height
+### Relationship between NBA Player Weight and Height
 ![image](https://user-images.githubusercontent.com/57311200/119349103-54642200-bcd0-11eb-8a79-db9875a61cad.png)

 From the Scatterplot above, notice that as weight increases so does height.
 Vice versa, as height increases, so does weight